 Barnaby came to Insider from London, where he gained an MSc in Politics and, before that, did lots of vertical growing.
 Having fallen in love with Berlin upon his first visit, Barnaby made the big move in 2004 and has split his time between making music and raving about the city with the deepest voice in Germany ever since.
 He has an infectious enthusiasm for Berlin's history and has built up a glowing reputation which precedes him.
 He leads the Famous Insider Walk, Cold War and Third Reich tours.

-Our swedish multilingual wonder has been guiding tours for Insider for 8 years now.
+Our Swedish multilingual wonder has been guiding tours for Insider for eight years now.
 He has a knack for imparting a lot of detailed knowledge while making it all seem so much fun!
 David is a professional photographer so he can advise you where to get the best shots on tour, or elsewhere in town.
-A curious fellow, David is happiest when showing other curious folk around our city on our Famous Walk, or through Potsdam in the Summer.
+A curious fellow, David is happiest when showing

-J.J. - a native of Cork City, Ireland, arrived in Berlin armed with a curiosity about curry-wurst and an MBS in politics and history.
-A self confessed Berlin addict, J.J. infuses his tours with his intense passion for German history and culture, while employing his inimitable brand of humour to weave the story of Berlin in the great Irish tradition.
+A native of Cork City, Ireland, J.J. arrived in Berlin armed with a curiosity about Currywurst and an MBS in politics and history.
+A self-confessed Berlin addict, J.J. infuses his tours with his intense passion for German history and culture, while employing his inimitable brand of humour to weave the story of Berlin in the great Irish tradition.
 His main period of interest is from unification in 1871 to 1914, examining all the social, political and cultural reasons which led Germany into two world wars.
-In his free time J.J. likes to uncover the latest trends in the Berlin’s thriving street-art scene, but mostly pines for the day when he can get a decent cup of tea somewhere.
-Join him on any of our daily tours, as he leads them all!
+In his free

 When Jamie moved to Berlin in 1999, the city appeared to be not much more than a building site.
 Since then, both he and Berlin have undergone a transformation.
-Through his wife, a former-East German, he immersed himself in German culture and became a devoted fan of the city.
+Through his wife, a former East German, he immersed himself in German culture and became a devoted fan of the city.
 A professional archaeologist and part-time lecturer at Berlin’s Humboldt University, he has been excavating the city’s past for more than a decade.
-Now just back from his two year tenure at Durham University, UK, Jamie's enthusiasm for our great city will quickly become apparent as he unpeels the layers of its history for you.
+Now just back from his two-year tenure at Durham University,

 Josh, a native Ohioan, has made France, Hungary and now Germany his home, deepening his passionate interest in European history and culture.
 He studied music composition, Spanish and international relations and speaks a plethora of languages including Hungarian and German.
 He loves exploring Berlin by bike and sifting through its hundreds of museums and memorials, from the well known to the obscure.

-Originally from London, Michael became addicted to the history of ‘the definitive 20th century city’ - Berlin, while studying Politics & History in England.
-This complimented with two years training as an actor ensures Michael strikes just the right balance between strong presentation, relevant information and gripping narrative.
+Originally from London, Michael became addicted to the history of ‘the definitive 20th-century city’ while studying Politics & History in England.
+Complemented by two years' training as an actor, this ensures Michael strikes just the right balance between strong presentation, relevant information and gripping narrative.
 He has independently researched Berlin's rich espionage history, which in combination with his love for authentic vintage clothing makes Michael's Cold War tour an unforgettable experience.
 A keen and accomplished mountaineer when not pounding Berlin's pavements, Michael leads each and every one of our tours.

-Originally from New Zealand, Mike has lived in Berlin for over a decade and intends to stay, having set up home here with his German wife and their children.
-He studied European History and Tourism which is the perfect complement to his meticulously researched tours.
-He can be found at sites and mueums with notebook and pencil in hand when not touring.
-Mike is one of Berlin's most popular guides due to his contagious enthusiasm and phenomenal ability to convey history with compassion and excitement while walking backwards through the city.
+Originally from New Zealand, Mike has lived in Berlin for over a decade and fully intends to stay, having set up home here with his German wife and their children.
+He studied European History and Tourism, which is the perfect background to his meticulously researched tours.
+He can be found at various sights and museums with

-Nickolai – born in what was then the communist capital of Bulgaria, Sofia, Nickolai's family fled from behind the Iron Curtain and made for sunny California, where he spent the bulk of his young life.
+Born in what was then the communist capital of Bulgaria, Sofia, Nickolai and his family fled from behind the Iron Curtain and made for sunny California, where he spent the bulk of his youth.
 Nickolai studied theatre in Santa Cruz, Chicago and New York.
 He still remembers his first visit to Berlin at the tender age of twelve, when the Wall left an indelible impression on him.
 Nickolai settled in Berlin in 2005 and began guiding tours straight away.
 Since then he has garnered a reputation as one of Berlin's most knowledgeable and personable guides.
 When not travelling to exotic places or acting in Berlin's theatres, Nickolai leads all of our many tours and is sure to enrich your visit to Berlin!

 Scotsman, soldier, diplomat.
-After graduating from Sandhurst Nigel served all over the world from Ft.
-Hood Texas to Iraq, was made an MBE for service in the First Gulf war and was a covert intelligence gathering agent behind the Iron Curtain in communist East Germany.
+After graduating from Sandhurst, Nigel served all over the world from Ft.
+Hood Texas to Iraq, was made an MBE for service in the first Gulf War and was a covert intelligence gathering agent behind the Iron Curtain in communist East Germany.
 In the 1980s he also interpreted for Hitler's Deputy Rudolf Hess in Spandau Prison, Berlin.
-Nigel has appeared in documentaries on many TV channels round the world, including the "No Reservations" series with the legendary Anthony Bourdain.
-One of the most respected military historians in Europe, his colourful past is reflected in his magnificent Insider tours.
+Nigel has appeared in documentaries on many TV channels

-Originally from Merseyside, after studying History at the University of Liverpool Pip went on to do a Masters degree in Gender History at the University of Edinburgh.
-During a trip to Berlin she fell smitten though, with the city that is, and decided to leave the U.K. She has never regretted making this vibrant city her home, even when faced with nightmare inducing German bureaucracy.
+Originally from Merseyside, after studying History at the University of Liverpool, Pip went on to do a master's degree in Gender History at the University of Edinburgh.
+During a trip to Berlin, however, she became smitten with the city, and decided to leave the U.K. She has never regretted making this vibrant city her home, even when faced with nightmare-inducing German bureaucracy.
 Working as a guide has given Pip the opportunity to explore her passion for history while communicating with people from many different backgrounds.
 It is not hard to do when you believe Berlin is quite possibly the best city in the world to be a tour guide.

-Ronan, like many Irishmen, has a flair for storytelling.
+Like many Irishmen, Ronan has a flair for storytelling.
 Landing on these shores almost a decade ago, he took to Berlin like a duck to water.
-Having studied history and archaeology, but also having a background in customer service and hospitality, means that he is able to navigate the streets of Berlin with minimum fuss.
-His charming and easy going manner, married with an in depth knowledge of 20th century Germany, allows him to get to heart of this amazing city and it's history.
+Having studied history and archaeology, as well as having a background in customer service and hospitality, he is able to navigate the streets of Berlin with minimum fuss.
+His charming and easy-going manner, married with an in-depth knowledge of 20th-century Germany, allows him to get to the heart of this amazing city and its history.
 You are most likely to find him leading our 3rd Reich, Sachsenhausen, Famous Walk or Cold War tours.
 Ronan likes beer and football, in that order.

-Taylor, a New South Wales native, has been living in Berlin since 2009.
+A New South Wales native, Taylor has been living in Berlin since 2009.
 After completing a BA in English and a Major in Film & Theatre he left 'down under' for the cultural melting pot of central Europe.
-Arriving in Berlin Taylor felt comfortable immediately and lost no time totally immersing himself in Berlin's history, culture and lifestyle.
+Arriving in Berlin, Taylor felt comfortable immediately and lost no time in totally immersing himself in Berlin's history, culture and lifestyle.
 Guiding has become his passion, though he does still find time to write and direct the occasional play.
-You can taste his unique brand of facts and drama on our any of our tours.
+You can experience his unique blend of facts and drama on any of our tours.

-Walid is an ex-Londoner with extensive tour guiding experience and endless stories after 10 years in Berlin.
-He lives for discussing the complex division of the city while taking in the edgy street art scene and death-defying graffiti bombing endeavours.
-He has a talent for weaving an entertaining educational narrative about the recent past and history’s impact on modern-day Berlin.
+Walid is an ex-Londoner with extensive tour guiding experience and endless stories after ten years in Berlin.
+He lives for discussing the complex division of the city and its impact on modern-day Berlin.
+His talent lies in weaving entertaining and educational narratives about the city's recent past, which gives context to his enthusiasm for Berlin's edgy street art scene and death-defying graffiti bombing endeavours.